 And on Nov.
 13, the international students will share their talents and cultures with the community as the C of I presents its fourth annual International Student Organization Cultural Show at 7 p.m. inside Jewett Auditorium on the C of I campus in Caldwell.
 The show is free and open to the public.

 The Great War that scourged Europe was officially ended when the last signature adorned the Treaty of Versailles in June 1919.
 But an armistice on the eleventh hour of the eleventh day of the eleventh month in 1918 is what is regarded as the conclusion of the “war to end all wars.”

 College of Idaho alumna and former Board of Trustees chair Chief Magistrate Judge Candy Wagahoff Dale ’79 has been chosen by the Idaho State Bar Diversity Section as the 2014 winner of the Justice for All Award.
 The Diversity Section is a group of Idaho lawyers committed to civil rights for all people, regardless of color, gender, sexual preference or income level.
 The group selected Judge Dale for her fairness in following the law as a federal judge.

-The recently renovated Whittenberger Planetarium reopens Friday, Oct.
-3 with its first public show of the school year inside Boone Hall on The College of Idaho campus in Caldwell.
-The Planetarium, which now has new cove lights and handicapped access, will feature comets and comet landing for the 7 p.m. show in anticipation of the Rosetta mission’s plan to land on a comet in November.
-The show, which costs $5 for adults or $2.50 for children ages 4-17, also includes an overview of the current constellations and planets visible in the Idaho night sky.
+The College of Idaho’s recently renovated Whittenberger Planetarium is set to host its November public show at 7 p.m.
+Friday, Nov.
+7 inside Boone Hall on the C of I campus in Caldwell.
+The Planetarium, which now features new cove lights and handicapped access, will feature comets and comet landing in anticipation of the Rosetta mission’s plan to land on a comet this month.
+The show, which costs $5 for adults or $2.50 for children ages 4-17, also will include an overview of the current constellations and planets visible in the Idaho night sky.